MedXProtocol/ipfs-service/README.md

 Once your credentials have been added, export them into your terminal session.
 To easily export any AWS profile to your terminal have a look at this [bash function](https://gist.github.com/asselstine/631eebb5bc2a8b59328e506a1f51f57a).
 Otherwise you can simply `export AWS_ACCES...` with cut-and-paste.

+Also, make sure your IP address is added in the AWS console to the Networking configuration of the EC2 instance's security profile.

 The Ansible playbook will update the configuration for the existing server, or create a new one if it doesn't exist.
 The playbook expects an Elastic IP to exist with the ip **34.230.142.160**.

 NOTE: This Ansible playbook needs to run a couple of times.
 Once to wait for the server to start, another to wait for the docker service.
 You'll likely have to run it a couple of times if you're starting from scratch.